Egyptians pelt Clinton motorcade with tomatoes

 Mursi fired back by reinstating the Islamist-dominated parliament that the army leadership had disbanded after a court declared it void, deepening the stand-off before the new leader even had time to form a government.

+The result has been acute political uncertainty as the various power centers try to find a way to get along in a country that still has no permanent constitution, parliament or government more than a year after Mubarak’s downfall.

-In their hour-long meeting, Clinton and Tantawi discussed Egypt’s political transition, the military’s “ongoing dialogue with President Mursi,” and the country’s economic troubles, a U.S. official travelling with Clinton said in an email brief.
+In their hour-long meeting, Clinton and Tantawi discussed Egypt’s political transition and the military’s “ongoing dialogue with President Mursi,” a U.S. official travelling with Clinton said in an email brief.

 “Tantawi stressed that this is what Egyptians need most now - help getting the economy back on track,” the official said.